-NURS 010 Nursing Fundamentals in the Medical- Surgical Settings NURS 011A Nursing of the Childbearing Family NURS 011B Nursing of the Pediatric Family Unit NURS 012 Professional Practice and Principles in Nursing NURS 013 Nursing care of Adults I NURS 014A Mental Health Nursing NURS 014B Nursing care of adults II and Transition to practice Sat fe and Effective Ca re Provide safe & Implement Implement Evaluate Provide safe & Provide safe & Provide safe effective care nursing care nursing care sources of effective care effective care and effective to adults and based on based on evidence to adults and consistent care consistent geriatric professional professional supporting geriatric clients with with clients standards and standards and professional consistent with professional professional consistent best practices best practices standards and professional standards and standards and with to meet the aligned to meet best practices. standards and best practices best practices. professional needs of the needs of the best to the clients standards and childbearing pediatric family practices with experiencing best practices families. unit. increasing alterations in independence. mental health
+NURS 010 Nursing Fundamentals in the Medical- Surgical Settings NURS 011A Nursing of the Childbearing Family NURS 011B Nursing of the Pediatric Family Unit NURS 012 Professional Practice and Principles in Nursing NURS 013 Nursing care of Adults I NURS 014A Mental Health Nursing NURS 014B Nursing care of adults II and Transition to practice Sa fe and Effective Ca re Provide safe & effective care to adults and geriatric clients consistent with professional standards and Implement nursing care based on professional standards and best practices to meet the needs of childbearing Implement nursing care based on professional standards and best practices aligned to meet the needs of the pediatric family Evaluate sources of evidence supporting professional standards and best practices.
+Provide safe & effective care to adults and geriatric clients consistent with professional standards and best practices with Provide safe & effective care consistent with professional standards and best practices to the clients experiencing Provide safe and effective care consistent with professional standards and best practices. best practices families. unit. increasing independence. alterations in mental health